Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Terrible stain-clearing performance with default floorhead.

-The Samsung Jet 60 is a good option for low-pile carpet.
+The Samsung Jet 60 is a decent option for low-pile carpet.
 It easily clears away pet hair and most fine and large debris, though you might still need to make an extra pass to get everything.
 It doesn't weigh much, enabling you to pick it up and carry it without much effort, though its floorhead can still get caught on loose obstructions like rug tassels.
 Its battery life isn't especially impressive either.
 Thankfully, the vacuum is easy to maintain and incurs few recurring costs.

 Pros